kwart/spnego-demo/README.md

-# SPNEGO secured web application demo for JBoss EAP 6.x, WildFly 8.x or JBoss AS 7.x
+# SPNEGO secured web application demo for JBoss EAP & WildFly

 Demo application which shows, how to get Kerberos authentication working in JBboss Application Server.